-Your TV isn't smart enough!
-Why Roku's Premiere+ is the best way to stream
+Here are our picks for the best streaming device in any scenario

 The Nvidia Shield

-Why should you buy this: 4K and HDR, paired with premium gaming features
+Why should you buy this: It offers 4K and HDR, paired with premium gaming features.

-Who’s it for: Those who prefer their streaming with a healthy side of gaming
+Who it’s for: Those who prefer their streaming with a healthy side of gaming.

 How much will it cost: $200 – $300